sturdynut/agents/README.md

 - **💾 Persistent Storage**: SQLite database stores agents and all message history
 - **📚 Knowledge Base**: Shared knowledge base tracks all interactions, tasks, and file operations
 - **🔧 File Operations**: Agents can read, write, and list files/directories
+- **🔒 Tool Access Control**: Fine-grained control over which tools each agent can use (read-only, write-only, or full access)
 - **🎯 Task Execution**: Agents can execute complex tasks with context awareness
 - **🌐 Real-time Updates**: WebSocket support for real-time communication